reancloud/Firewall_Config/readme.md

 * Configure a VPN connection to the instance.

-* Add the attached files into the module located in /usr/local/lib/python3.6/dist-packages/ansible/modules/network/fortios
+* Add fortios_system_zone.py, fortios_vpn_ipsec_phase1_interface.py, fortios_vpn_ipsec_phase2_interface.py into the module located in /usr/local/lib/python3.6/dist-packages/ansible/modules/network/fortios

 * This fixes the bugs in the current release of fortios python module

+* Install necessary packages with "pip3 install pyFG" and "pip3 install fortiosapi"
 * Run grabdata.py with prompted inputs to generate configuration file.

 * Run final.yml using Ansible-playbook in python 3 environment to configure firewall.

 * An example would be python3 $(which ansible-playbook) final.yml -k

-* And then enter credentials to configure
+* Enter credentials to configure

+* After configuring FW, make interface port DHCP and disable retireve default gateway on ports 1 and 2